 The group covers retail and a café in the form of The Mount Street Deli; a members’ club in The Club at The Ivy; and a thriving catering company in Urban Caprice, who are listed at the Natural History Museum, Kensington Palace and the Saatchi Gallery, to name but a few illustrious venues.
-In recent years, there have been two major refurbishments in Daphne’s (2014) and the Private Dining Rooms at Scott's (2019) & Balthazar (2019) – as well as the opening of a string of sister restaurants to The Ivy under the moniker of The Ivy Collection, with seven so far and more to follow in 2017.
+In recent years, there have been two major refurbishments in Daphne’s (2014) and the Private Dining Rooms at Scott's (2019) & Balthazar (2019) – as well as the opening of a number of sister restaurants to The Ivy under the moniker of The Ivy Collection, with 32 so far, including restaurants in Edinburgh, Leeds, Manchester and Cheltenham.
 Last, but by no means least, there is the much-talked-about Sexy Fish, launched in October 2015.
 Sexy Fish Miami opened it's doors in 2022.

 Although each restaurant in the Caprice group is very different, they share a devotion to quality, demonstrated in the sourcing, seasonality, preparation and presentation of their food and drink, in the imagination of their design and in the warmth and skill of their service.